Alexander Pichushkin: Early life

 Pichushkin moved into his grandfather's home and was encouraged to pursue intellectual pursuits outside of school.
 The deepest of these interests was chess.
-Pichushkin was taught how to play, and after demonstrating his ability was introduced to the exhibition games against elderly men who played publicly in Bitsa Park.
+Pichushkin was taught how to play, and after demonstrating his ability was introduced to the exhibition games against elderly men who played publicly in Bittsa Park.
 An outstanding chess player, Pichushkin found a channel for his aggression when dominating the chessboard in all of his games.
 However, he continued to be bullied by mainstream school children and suffered an emotional blow when, toward the end of his adolescence, his grandfather died.
 Pichushkin was left to return to his mother's home, after which he enrolled as a student.

 According to reports, the death of his grandfather greatly affected Pichushkin.
 In an effort to both dull the pain of the loss as well as to calm his severe aggressive tendencies, he began to consume large quantities of vodka.
-He continued to play chess both at home and in Bitsa Park, now joining the other men in drinking vodka, though unlike them he could play without being greatly affected by the alcohol.
+He continued to play chess both at home and in Bittsa Park, now joining the other men in drinking vodka, though unlike them he could play without being greatly affected by the alcohol.
 It was at this time that Pichushkin began to develop a more sinister hobby that, at the time, remained unknown to anyone: whenever he knew he was going to come into contact with children, he would take a video camera along and proceed to threaten them.
 On one occasion that has since been made public, he held a young child by one leg, upside down, and said to the camera: "You are in my power now...
 I am going to drop you from the window... and you will fall fifteen meters to your death..."
 He then watched these videos repeatedly to reaffirm his power.
 However, by 1992, this practice had become insufficient to satisfy his urges.

 Murders

 Russian media have speculated that Pichushkin was motivated, in part, by a macabre competition with another notorious Russian serial killer, Andrei Chikatilo, who was convicted of killing fifty-two children and young women over a twelve-year period.
 Pichushkin has said his aim was to kill sixty-four people —the number of squares on a chessboard.
 He later recanted this statement, saying that he would have continued killing indefinitely had he not been stopped.
+Another report stated that after reaching his earlier goal, he intended to buy an international checkers board and kill one-hundred.